curl/curl/docs/cmdline-opts/data-binary.md

 Post data exactly as specified with no extra processing whatsoever.

 If you start the data with the letter @, the rest should be a filename.
+`@-` makes curl read the data from stdin.
 Data is posted in a similar manner as --data does, except that newlines and carriage returns are preserved and conversions are never done.

 Like --data the default content-type sent to the server is application/x-www-form-urlencoded.
 If you want the data to be treated as